GOP pushes unfounded fraud claims before California recall

 “Election officials take it personally when somebody is just making unfounded accusations about what we do,” Johnston said.

 Cassidy reported from Atlanta.
-Associated Press writer Michael R. Blood in Los Angeles and Nicholas Riccardi in Denver contributed to this report.
+Associated Press writer Michael R. Blood in Los Angeles contributed to this report.

 See AP’s complete coverage of the California recall election: https://apnews.com/hub/california-recall